Guest Author Interview: Audra Middleton by Cassiel Knight

 Wouldn’t that be nice!
 I’m not sure which actress could pull-off Watcher.
 It would have to be someone strong and vivacious, and they’d have to be comfortable with nude scenes because Watcher finds clothing a nuisance.
 Maybe Emma Stone or someone like Jennifer Garner.
 I always pictured someone like Joaquin Phoenix as Benaiah.
 Not a pretty boy; someone dark and intense.

-Posted on January 31, 2013, in Cassiel Knight and tagged Audra Middleton, Champagne Book Group, guest author, Jennifer Garner, journey, the journey, Watcher, writing.
+Posted on January 31, 2013, in General and tagged Audra Middleton, Cassiel Knight, Champagne Book Group, guest author, Jennifer Garner, journey, the journey, Watcher, writing.
 Bookmark the permalink.
 2 Comments.